ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/client-api/operations/configure-revisions.dotnet.markdown

 ### `RevisionsCollectionConfiguration`

 This object contains a collection-specific Revisions configuration.
-It can also be used to define the default configuration for all database collections.
+It can also be used to define the default settings for all database collections.
 {CODE:csharp RevisionsCollectionConfiguration_definition@DocumentExtensions\Revisions\ClientAPI\Operations\ConfigureRevisionsDefinitions.cs /}

 * **Properties**